The train is one of the most popular modes of transport in Sri Lanka; the train route between Kandy and Ella, in particular, is phenomenal.

 Reserved seats are available in 1st and 2nd class cabins.
 First-class cabins are air-conditioned.
-Second-class cabins are not, but we think the open windows of the 2nd class trains make the trip more exciting, as you can enjoy the breathtaking views through the open windows.
+Second-class cabins are not, but we think the open windows of the 2nd class trains make the trip more exciting, and you can enjoy breathtaking views through them.

 The sale of reserved train tickets opens 30 days prior to the travel date.
 Note that they sell out really fast, mostly because local agencies and travel agents get the train tickets before passengers do.

-PRO-TIP: Most travellers start their journey from Colombo or Negombo.
-We recommend to stay here only one night and travel directly the day after to your next destination (often Galle or Kandy).
-For this trip, you can already buy your tickets online to secure yourself of a comfortable seat, wihtout having to worry about the tickets when you are sitll recovering from your jetlag.
+PRO TIP: Most travellers start their journey from Colombo or Negombo.
+We recommend staying here only one night and travelling directly the day after to your next destination (often Galle or Kandy).
+For this trip, you can already buy your tickets online to secure yourself a comfortable seat, without having to worry about the tickets when you are still recovering from your jetlag.

-Train tickets for unreserved seats are unlimited, insanely cheap, and only available on the day of your trip.
+Train tickets for unreserved seats are unlimited, amazingly cheap, and only available on the day of your trip.

-A journey on an unreserved 2nd class seat can be as cheap as 90 Rs ($0.50), what makes unreserved cabins very popular among the locals who take advantage of their cheap prices.
+A journey on an unreserved 2nd class seat can be as cheap as 90 Rs ($1.10), which makes unreserved cabins very popular among the locals who take advantage of their low prices.

-Because they get so crowded, you will often have to stand a large part or even the entire trip until you reach your destination.
+Because they get so crowded, you will often have to stand for a large part of the journey, or even until you reach your destination.

-When I took the train from Ella to Nuwara Elya, I personally enjoyed it a lot to take an unreserved seat on a 3th class.
-Travelling across Sri Lanka’s stunning landscapes with open window or while hanging out of the train is all part of the Sri Lankan travel experience.
+When I took the train from Ella to Nuwara Elya, I personally enjoyed it a lot, taking an unreserved seat in the 3rd class.
+Travelling across Sri Lanka’s stunning landscapes through an open window or while hanging out on the train is all part of the Sri Lankan travel experience.

-However, when I took the train from Colombo to Galle, the rain was insanely crowded and I needed to stand the entire journey.
-If you looking for a comfortable way of travelling we don’t recommend these unreserved seats.
+However, when I took the train from Colombo to Galle, the train was ridiculously crowded and I needed to stand the entire journey.
+If you are looking for a comfortable way of travelling, we don’t recommend these unreserved seats.

 Train tickets for unreserved seats are unlimited, but the seats are not!